-A Source of Information for Growing Florida Edibles
+Information for Growing Florida Edibles

 extending source of knowledge from a variety of distinguished,

-and educational sources.
-See our Credits Page.
+See our Credits

 Our message to

-South and south west Florida offers an abundance of subtropical and
+South and Southwest Florida offers an abundance of subtropical and

-that are easy to grow and can produce
+Below are just some examples that are easy to grow and can produce

 a dozen cultivars of the sapodilla and the lychee,

 Many other fruit trees will grow in your yard.
 Visit our Fruit

 Index and plan your next garden.